shgsousa/searxng-mcp-server/README.md

 ### Running SearXNG Locally

-You can run your own SearXNG instance using Docker:
+The project includes a complete Docker Compose setup that runs both SearXNG and the MCP server:

 ```
 docker-compose up -d
 ```

+This will:
-This will start a local SearXNG instance at http://localhost:8080 using the included docker-compose.yml file.
+1. Start a SearXNG instance at http://localhost:8080
+2. Start the SearXNG MCP server at http://localhost:7870
+3. Configure them to work together automatically

+The docker-compose.yml file includes all necessary configuration and volume mappings.

 ## MCP Integration